 Retire in Largo, Florida?

-Overview: Sandwiched betweeen Tampa Bay and the Intracoastal Waterway on Florida's west central coast, Largo spent much of its history as a farming community.
+Overview: Sandwiched betweeen Old Tampa Bay and the Gulf of Mexico, Largo spent much of its history as a farming community.
 New residents and houses started arriving in large numbers after WWII, and today the city continues to grow.

 Neighborhoods are generally tidy and primarily peppered with ranch ramblers.
 Nearby beaches include Maderia Beach and Redington Beach.

 Percentage of Population Age 45 or Better: 54%

 Climate: Summer temperatures are in the 80s and 90s, and rainstorms are frequent.
 Winter temperatures are in the 60s and 70s.
 On average, the area receives 51 inches of rain per year.

 At Least One Hospital Accepts Medicare Patients?
 Yes

 At Least One Hospital Accredited by Joint Commission?
 Yes, and it is award-winning.

 Public Transit: Yes